 Fax: 250-782-6069 Campus

-NLC will get new $33 million state-of-the-art facility that will expand the current Energy House and Campus Centre buildings to create new training spaces for the welding, carpentry and wind turbine maintenance programs.
-The project is funded by contributions from the federal government, the province and industry.
-The $14.57-million federal contribution comes from the Post-Secondary Institutions Strategic Investment Fund.
-The province kicked in $15.06 million, and $3.39 million came from companies including Canbriam Energy Inc., Encana Corp., Shell Canada, and TransCanada Ltd. The tender process for the construction has already begun and the work on the project will immediately begin after the bids close on September 28.
-The new building will support the Foundation Trades program at NLC, which has enrolment intakes in September and February.
+In August 2016, construction of a state-of-the-art $33 million facility was announced that will expand the current Energy House and Campus Centre buildings to create new training spaces for the welding, carpentry and wind turbine maintenance programs.
+The project is funded by contributions from the federal ($14.57 million) and provincial ($14.57 million) governments, with remaining $3.39 million coming from Northern Lights College and industry partners including Canbriam Energy Inc., Encana Corp., Shell Canada, and TransCanada Ltd. The new building will support the Foundation Trades program at NLC, which has enrolment intakes in September and February.

 University of Northern British Columbia

-The University of Northern British Columbia provides educational opportunities in Dawson Creek and area via their Fort St. John campus as well as in conjunction with Northern Lights College.
+The University of Northern British Columbia provides educational opportunities in Dawson Creek and area via their Peace River-Liard Campus (located in Fort St. John) as well as in conjunction with Northern Lights College.

 Peace River-Liard Programs and Courses